Robert Morton Duncan: Federal judicial service

 Duncan was a judge of the United States Court of Military Appeals (now the United States Court of Appeals for the Armed Forces) from 1971 to 1974.

 Duncan was nominated by President Richard Nixon on May 1, 1974, to a seat on the United States District Court for the Southern District of Ohio vacated by Judge Carl Andrew Weinman.
 He was confirmed by the United States Senate on June 13, 1974, and received his commission on June 20, 1974.
 His service was terminated on April 15, 1985, due to his resignation.

 Post judicial service

 Following his resignation from the federal bench, Duncan returned to private practice with the firm of Jones Day Reavis & Pogue.

 Firsts

 Duncan was the first African-American elected to judicial office in Franklin County the first to serve on the Ohio Supreme Court, the first to serve on the United States Court of Military Appeals, and the first appointed to the federal bench in Ohio.

 Personal

 Duncan married his wife Shirley in 1955.
 They had three children.
+In September 1978 members of the American White Nationalist Party, a local pro-segregation party, targeted Duncan and his family in retaliation for desegregation, and planned to bomb the Olde Orchard Elementary School where one of his children was in attendance.
+The plot was foiled by two police informants, who recorded the meeting.

 Duncan died on November 2, 2012.